KTern/docs-center/docs/content/general/how-to-govern-the-ticket/_index.en.md

 ---
-title: "How to create a ticket?"
+title: "How to govern the tickets?"
 date: 2023-06-12T11:02:05+06:00
 lastmod: 2023-06-15T11:02:05+06:00
 weight: 1